 This site is devoted to my personal accomplishments, views, and opinions on all things marketing, plus my obsession for technology, gadgets, and business in general.

 After 10+ years of San Francisco life, I relocated to Honolulu in late 2010 to launch anÂ app-based business serving the tourism market.
 HulaCopter, my app for last-minute activity deals, was eventually acquiredÂ and I returned to consulting for tech companies large and small.

-Prior to HulaCopter I led all marketing at Quantivo, a behavioral analytics software firm; managed all marketing, product management, and engineering for contract management software vendor Nextance; spent some not-so-fun time at management consulting firm Accenture; was in product management and product marketing at CRM behemoth Siebel Systems, and joined the dotcom revolution in ’99 with e-procurement pioneer FreeMarkets.
+Prior to HulaCopter and consulting I droveÂ all marketing at Quantivo, a behavioral analytics software firm; managed all marketing, product management, and engineering for contract management software vendor Nextance; spent some not-so-fun time at management consulting firm Accenture; was in product management and product marketing at CRM behemoth Siebel Systems; and joined the dotcom revolution in ’99 with e-procurement pioneer FreeMarkets.

-As for the blog’s name…Â My life was shaped by the happenings in and around 13 Plymouth Avenue, in Johnstown, Pennsylvania, but I’ve come a long way, in both philosophy and distance, since those days.
-Over the last several decades, I’ve learned that your past defines how you interpret and appreciate your current and how you guide your future.
+As for the blog’s name…Â My life was shaped by the happenings in and around 13 Plymouth Avenue, in Johnstown, Pennsylvania.
+I’ve come a long way in the past 20+ years, in both attitude and distance.
+Over the last several decades I’ve learned that your past defines how you interpret and appreciate your current and how you guide your future.